Bio by Allen Ginsberg

 Disguised as a book of innocent postcards, Slingshot is a dangerous collection of Eric Drooker’s most notorious posters.
 Plastered on brick walls from New York to Berlin, tattooed on bodies from Kansas to Mexico City, Drooker’s graphics continue to infiltrate and inflame the body politic.
 Drooker is the author of two graphic novels, Flood!
 A Novel in Pictures (winner of the American Book Award), and Blood Song: A Silent Ballad.
-He collaborated with Beat poet Allen Ginsberg on the underground classic, Illuminated Poems.
-His provocative art has appeared on countless posters, book and CD covers, and his hard-edged graphics are a familiar sight on street corners throughout the world.
-Eric Drooker is a third generation New Yorker, born and raised on Manhattan Island.
-His paintings are frequently seen on covers of The New Yorker magazine, and hang in various art collections throughout the U.S. and Europe.
+He collaborated with Beat poet Allen Ginsberg on the underground classic Illuminated Poems.
+His provocative art has appeared on countless posters and book covers, and his hard-edged graphics are a familiar sight on street corners throughout the world.
+Eric Drooker is a third-generation New Yorker, born and raised on Manhattan Island.
+His paintings are frequently seen on covers of the New Yorker and hang in various art collections throughout the U.S. and Europe.

 General Strike T-shirt

 Proclaim your politics wearing this black Union made T-shirt in your choice of language (see product images tab) whose front presents a powerful full size Eric Drooker graphic in red and white, and a PM Press logo on the back in white and red.

 The shirt is available in English, Spanish, or Arabic (see product images tab).
 Please specify which language you'd like when ordering by using the comments field at checkout.

 A portion of each sale will be donated to the IWW General Strike Fund.

 Inspire the spirit of resistance wherever you go in this striking American made black T shirt, with full size red and white Eric Drooker print on the front and a second equally beautiful print on the back above the small Drooker designed PM logo.